Kong/docs.konghq.com/src/gateway/understanding-kong/loadbalancing.md

   present in the request, it will be set by the response.
 Hence, the `hash_fallback` setting is invalid if `cookie` is the primary hashing mechanism.

-The `consistent-hashing` algorithm is based on _Consistent Hashing_ (or the _Ketama Principle_), which ensures that when the balancer gets modified by a change in its targets (adding, removing, failing, or changing weights), only the minimum number of hashing losses occur.
+The `consistent-hashing` algorithm is based on _Consistent Hashing_, which ensures that when the balancer gets modified by a change in its targets (adding, removing, failing, or changing weights), only the minimum number of hashing losses occur.
 This maximizes upstream cache hits.